ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 # Creating block volumes
 {: #creating-sds-block-volume}

-Create a SDSaaS volume by using the UI, CLI, or API.
+Create a SDSaaS volume by using the UI, CLI or API.
 {: shortdesc}